snoyberg/posa-chapter/warp.md

 ## Warp's architecture

-Warp is an HTTP engine for WAI (Web Application Interface).
+Warp is an HTTP engine for the Web Application Interface (WAI).
 It runs WAI applications over HTTP.
-As we described before both Yesod and `mighty` are examples of WAI applications as illustrated in Fig XXX.
+As we described above, both Yesod and `mighty` are examples of WAI applications, as illustrated in Fig XXX.

 ![WAI](wai.png)